angoca/db2-nagios-configuration/README.md

 * A DB2 instance (db2sysc process) running on a server is also considered as a host.
 * A DB2 database inside an instance is also considered a host.

+You need to modify this file according to your own environment.
+The name of the objects are generic, and it is highly advisible to modify them with a Replace All function, in order to prevent errors.
+There is an example at the nd of this file that points to a sample database in a db2inst1 instance.

+**NOTE**: If you are going to define only stand-alone databases, you need to preserve the `hosts_databases_db2_normal.cfg` file and delete the `hosts_databases_db2_cluster.cfg`.
+If you are going to define OS clustered databases, you need to preserve the `hosts_databases_db2_cluster.cfg` file and delete the `hosts_databases_db2_normal.cfg`.
+Finally, if you are going to define both types of databases you preserve both files.

 Normally, the last two elements could not be represented as an object in Nagios, they are often treated as services;
 however, this structure is more flexible and allows keep track of each of these elements, even if they change the location.

 For example, when a database is defined as a host, the monitoring can continue its history even if the database changes its instance or server.

-**NOTE**: If you are going to define only stand-alone databases, you need to preserve the `hosts_databases_db2_normal.cfg` file and delete the `hosts_databases_db2_cluster.cfg`.
-If you are going to define OS clustered databases, you need to preserve the `hosts_databases_db2_cluster.cfg` file and delete the `hosts_databases_db2_normal.cfg`.
-Finally, if you are going to define both types of databases you preserve both files.

 # Services